robfalck/POEMs/POEM_031.md

 ```

 In order to be useful for debugging, these settings have to override any set during the model creation.
+Other settings might just be defaults that are overridden in the model creation.
+How should we distinguish between the two?

 A default value of `unspecified` will prevent the behavior defined during model creation from being overridden.